What is the Wages Protection System (WPS)

 Banks: the financial institution which the employer has a bank account that is used to transfer the wages amount through WPS to the appointed agent to distribute to the employee.

-Agent: any bank, bureau de change, or financial institution approved and authorized by the Central Bank of the UAE to offer wages payment services via WPS.
+Agent: any bank, bureau de change, or financial institution approved and authorized by the Central Bank of the UAE to offer wages payment services via Wages Protection System.
 The Central Bank of the UAE will issue a regularly updated list showing names of approved and authorized agents.

 Joining WPS requires: